Sage-Bionetworks/dccvalidator/inst/app/README.md

 ## Deployment

-The app is deployed on our shiny pro server through the following steps:
+The app is deployed on the Sage Bionetworks' Shiny Pro server through the following steps:

 1. ssh into the shiny pro server and navigate to `/home/kwoo/ShinyApps/dccvalidator-app`
 1. `git pull` changes from GitHub